microshare/microshare.github.io/docs/2/general-user/quick-start/access-my-apps.md

 If you are a Microshare customer you will be invited to other identities, these may be different for each of the sites where you have integrated Microshare technology.

-For example, for 4 sites where you have integrated Microshare technology, you will be invited to four identities, each with several dashboards and their own data.
+For example, if you have four sites where you have integrated Microshare technology, you will be invited to four identities, each with several dashboards and their own data.

-Clicking on the profile icon in the top right han dcorner will allow you to quickly switch identities.
+Clicking on the profile icon in the top right hand corner will allow you to quickly switch identities.

 {% include image.html url="/assets/img/access-my-apps/microshare-identity.png" description="microshare identity" %}